The enhanced parking area and new barn trail are now open at our Letort Spring Garden Preserve! 1110 S. Spring Garden Road, Carlisle, PA 17013

 Native Plant Landscaping, Visitor Amenities, and Interpretive Signage Funders

-Observation Platforms at the Letort Spring Garden Preserve – completion in Fall 2024!
+Observation Platforms at the Letort Spring Garden Preserve – Completed!

-We are repurposing former farm infrastructure intop safe observation platforms.
-This project is made possible through support from a South Mountain Partnership Mini-Grant, the American Water Foundation, and PPL Foundation.
-The safety railings are up and we will add visitor amenities and educational signage this Fall.
+We repurposed former farm infrastructure into safe observation platforms with interpretive signage and can’t wait for you to check it out.
+This project was made possible through support from a South Mountain Partnership Mini-Grant, the American Water Foundation, and PPL Foundation.
 We’re grateful for

 Volunteers from Pennsylvania American Water showing off their work!